On the ring of cooperations for real hermitian K-theory: Introduction

 \subsection{Acknowledgments}

-The work presented here constitutes a part of the author's forthcoming thesis.
+The work presented here constitutes a part of the author's thesis.
 The author thanks their advisors, Kyle Ormsby and John Palmieri, for their indispensable wisdom and valuable advice.
 The author also thanks J.D.
-Quigley for his generosity in sharing insight into this problem, and thanks Sarah Petersen and Alex Waugh for helpful discussions throughout this project.
-Finally, the author thanks Noah Wisdom for providing valuable feedback on an early draft.
+Quigley for his generosity in sharing insight into this problem, and thanks Madeline Borowski, Sarah Petersen, Jay Reiter, and Alex Waugh for helpful discussions throughout this project.
+Finally, the author thanks Noah Wisdom for providing valuable feedback on an early draft, MJ Lenderman for inspiration \cite{ManningFireworks}, and an anonymous referee for helpful suggestions which clarified many technical points.